 Exit interview form templates are often used by employers to facilitate the exit interview process.
-By using a template for each interview, the collection of information from departing employees is made simpler, while the gathered results are more consistent and thereby more useful to the company in terms of analyzing feedback.
+Using a template for each interview makes it easier to collect information from departing employees.
+Analyzing the feedback also becomes simpler because they are consistent in form and easier to compare and compile.

 What Is an Exit Interview

-An exit interview is performed at the end of a person’s employment in order to gather information about the reasons behind an employee’s decision to leave the company.
-The exit interview is often also designed to gather feedback about the employee’s experience with the company and the aspects of their employment they were happy or unhappy with.
+Companies perform exit interviews at the end of a person’s employment to understand why they decided to leave the company.
+The interview is designed to gather feedback about their experience with the company, what they were happy or unhappy with.

 In this sense, exit interviews are a means of learning about company culture, employee satisfaction, and how to improve them.
 They can be conducted either during an in-person exit meeting, as part of the exit paperwork, or online.
 Among the three, online exit interviews have proven to be the most effective.